anegg0/gr0wing-hugo/content/posts/2014-09-29-hating-little-less.md

 And while the whole world&#8217;s busy trying to be someone else, time&#8217;s running out, stealing our only chance to impersonate the only credible character: us.

-I could have called this post &#8220;How to be yourself&#8221; BTW, but it would have been both cruel and ironic, since the only person that can do that is you.
+I could have called this post "How to be yourself" BTW, but it would have been both cruel and ironic, since the only person that can do that is you.

 Until you can fully stomach others&#8217; arbitrary rejection, until you accept that often you don&#8217;t even like yourself, personal development is a fraud, religion is an exit strategy and life a S&M reality show.